rust-lang/rust/Contributing.md

 There are many ways to contribute to Rustfmt.
 This document lays out what they are and has information for how to get started.
-If you have any questions about contributing or need help with anything, please ping nrc on irc, #rust-dev-tools on irc.mozilla.org is probably the best channel.
+If you have any questions about contributing or need help with anything, please ask in the WG-Rustfmt channel on [Discord](https://discordapp.com/invite/rust-lang).
 Feel free to also ask questions on issues, or file new issues specifically to get help.

 All contributors are expected to follow our [Code of